-Much of the water that enters the Estate through run-off comes from neighbouring intensive farms, roads and built-up areas and therefore contains significant amounts of pollution.
+Much of the water that enters the Estate through run-off comes from neighbouring intensive farms, roads and built-up areas and therefore has the potential to contain significant amounts of pollution.

 However, water-testing in 2016 gave all standing water on the Estate the highest reading for water purity, indicating that our land is now providing an effective system of filtration and purification.